MillaDom/MillaDom/README.md

 ***[1.
 Graduation project for the "Software Tester" profession](https://github.com/MillaDom/QA_Diploma/tree/main)***

-Within the scope of the graduation project, I:
+Within the scope of the graduation project:

 - Set up application dockerization with support for two DBMS (MySQL and PostgreSQL).
 - Conducted exploratory testing of the functionality for purchasing a tour on the "Travel of the Day" web service.